GeoscienceAustralia/gocad-projector/README.md

 different map projections.
 It uses the GDAL library for reprojection.

-It has good support for Atomic, TSurf, PLine, TSolid, and Well objects (anything that uses VRTX or PVRTX).
-It also has limited support for Voxet, GSurf, and SGrid objects, but only changes the coordinate system and not individual points.
+It has good support for Atomic, TSurf, PLine, TSolid, and Well objects (anything that uses VRTX or PVRTX), as well as SGrid objects.
+It also has limited support for Voxet and GSurf objects, but only changes the coordinate system and not individual points (which would require resampling of the attached binary data).

 ## Download ##
 Compiled versions are available for download from the following links: